AdamDotCom/discussion-api/README.md

 # README

-Top Hat Backend Technical Assessment
+Backend Technical Assessment

 ## Problem Description

 ```
 We will build a simple Reddit-style discussion API.

-At Top Hat, We have several question types for our professors to support their in-class activities.
+We have several question types for our professors to support their in-class activities.
 We would like to add another question type called a discussion question.
 As a MVP we would
 like to develop a functionality for the professor to start a discussion and students can respond to
 a question with their comments.
 Students can also respond to each other’s comments.